chihacknight/chihacknight.org/_posts/events/2022-07-12-chihacknight-500.md

 ---

+July 12, 2022 will mark the 500th episode of Chi Hack Night.
+That’s 10 years!

+For this very special in-person hack night, the presenters will be YOU!
+We’re bringing back LIGHTNING TALKS from members of our community.

 Celebrate the 500th Chi Hack Night!
-Details to come.
+More details to come.

 ---